-- C++ solves this problem by making reference pointers literals (const), like a plain variable. - Hence, a reference pointer cannot be assigned after its declaration, so pointer assignment is impossible. - As a literal, initialization must occur at declaration, but initializing expression has implicit referencing because address is always required.
+- C++ solves the missing pointer assignment by making reference pointer a literal (const), like a plain variable. - Hence, a reference pointer cannot be assigned after its declaration, so pointer assignment is impossible. - As a literal, initialization must occur at declaration, but initializing expression has implicit referencing because address is always required.

-int &r1 = &x; // error, unnecessary & before x
+int &r1 = &x; // error, should not have & before x